akpw/efst/README.md

 ```

-Creating a reversed EFST entry can be done with the ``` -r, --reverse``` switch:
+Creating or registering a reversed EFST entry can be done with the ``` -r, --reverse``` switch:
 ```
-    $ efsm create -r -en BackupDocuments -bp ~/Documents/ Enter password:
+    $ efsm create -r -en BackupDocuments -bp ~/Documents/
+    $ Enter password:
-    Confirm password:
+    $ Confirm password:
     Creating EncFS backend store...
-    Do you want to securely store the password for later use? [y/n]: y Reversed CipherText Entry registered: BackupDocuments
+    $ Do you want to securely store the password for later use? [y/n]: y Reversed CipherText Entry registered: BackupDocuments

     $ efsm show -en Bac